The latest instalment of our series on Christmas planning by Mimi is wonderful; it includes index cards, notebooks and

 The best thing with this approach is that it can be easily used year in and year out without too much tweaking needing to it.
 I have also added an index card for each person to whom I post a card, so I have their addresses easily accessible and in one place.
 Somehow my address book always seems to go wandering when I need it most….

 Next, I create my Christmas Gift List.
 This is also now done using my index card box.
 I do the same thing to start with as I do with my cards, with a card for each group of people.
 I then have a card for each person.
 On this individual card, I use one side to jot down things that might be helpful in choosing or making them the perfect gift.
 I glean information here and there.
 Favourite colour or writer.
 If they have an Amazon list.
 If there is something I have heard them mention that they would like, or a new hobby they have taken up.
 It can also be useful to make notes as to allergies and dietary requirements.

-For example, I would want to make sure I remembered to knit a gift using acrylic yarn rather than wool for a vegan friend.
+For example, I would want to remember to knit a gift using acrylic yarn rather than wool for a vegan friend.
 Or seek out soy rather than a beeswax candle.
 The other side of the card is to jot down what I have given for birthday and Christmas gifts in previous years.
-That way I can make sure that I have not had the same idea two years running.
+That way I can make sure that I have not had the same idea for two years running.
 If I buy a gift mid-year and tuck it away for Christmas I note it down.
 It also reminds me so I don’t go and buy or make something extra by mistake.
 (Easily done when preparing for Christmas early and throughout the year!)

 Again, the advantage of using the index card box is that you don’t have to re-do the list each year.
 It really is useful to have somewhere to jot down the ideas and thoughts.
 As each person has their own card, it is very easily edited by adding a new one.
 If you decide to stop exchanging gifts for whatever reason, you can just remove a card.